BlueBrain/nexus-python-sdk/docs/doc.md

 - *returned*: The payload from the Nexus API as a dictionary.
 This contains the Nexus metadata of the organization

-## organizations: quote_plus
-Like quote(), but also replace ' ' with '+', as required for quoting HTML form values.
-Plus signs in the original string are escaped unless they are included in safe.
-It also does not have safe default to '/'.

 # permissions
-## permissions: List
-(no documentation provided)

 ## permissions: append
 Append user-defined permissions.